piyahub/piyahub/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
 I'm a passionate coder and a developer who has a strong inclination towards contributing in open-source projects.
-I am also a 3 star coder on codechef and have been honing my coding skills.
+I am also a 2 star coder on codechef and have been honing my coding skills.
 I got 388 rank over 5000+ contributors in GSSOC 2024.I have also ranked 2 in NIT Jalandhar in Graphs Bootcamp organised by Algo University.
 I specialize in web development, building AI-driven solutions, and exploring new technologies.

 ## 🚀 What I’m working on:
 - GANs as a part of my minor project
-- LLDs as a part of my personal project
+- Virtual Reality enthusiast
 - Learning about blockchain and building projects

 ## 💻 Skills & Technologies: